-- Transfer to 6 cup pie dish (1.5 litre / quart).
-Cover, then refrigerate to cool for 1 - 2 hours or overnight.
-(Note 2)
+Transfer to 6 cup pie dish (1.5 litre / quart).
+Cover, then refrigerate to cool for 1 - 2 hours or overnight (optional, Note 2)

 1. Whatever the thickness of the sauce when you pour it into the tin, that's what it will be once baked - no steam escapes while baking to allow it to reduce any further.
 So keep cooking until it's the consistency you want.

-2. Cooling the filling ensures that the potato doesn't sink into the filling.
+2. Cooling the filling ensures that the potato doesn't sink into the filling and makes it much easier to spread.
 If you are in a rush - as I often am - pop it in the freezer while you make the potato.
 That works pretty well.

 3. Watery potatoes drops excess liquid while baking into the filling which makes the sauce watery.
 So don't skip the step of steam drying the potatoes!

 Also, make sure the mash is hot when spreading onto the pie.
 Cold mash is hard and so it is harder to dollop / spread onto the pie.